Weak-signal extraction enabled by deep-neural-network denoising of diffraction data: Result section

 \subsection{X-ray diffraction data}

-An example of X-ray diffraction intensities recorded on the high-temperature superconductor La$_{1.88}$Sr$_{0.12}$CuO$_4$ is shown in Figure~\ref{fig:denoising_schematic}(a,d) with LC and HC frames, respectively.
-The experimental setup is described in the method section.
-The LC (HC) data are recorded typically for 2 (21)~seconds.
+An example of XRD intensities recorded on the high-temperature superconductor La$_{1.88}$Sr$_{0.12}$CuO$_4$ is shown in \mbox{Figure~\ref{fig:denoising_schematic}(a,d)} and \mbox{\ref{fig:noise_statistic_comparison}(b,c)} with LC and HC frames, respectively.
+The experimental setup is schematically depicted in \mbox{Figure~\ref{fig:noise_statistic_comparison}(a)} and further described in the methods section.
+Although the data covers volumes of reciprocal space, the training is carried out on two-dimensional slices (so-called frames).
+Therefore, the neural networks do not have access to the three-dimensionality of the data set but rely on the two-dimensional correlation of pixels in individual frames.
+The LC (HC) data are recorded typically for 1 (20)~seconds.
 Such experimental pairs were recorded successively with all experimental parameters fixed.
-The complete data set contains 7'134 image (frame) pairs of 194 x 242 pixels each.
-We separate the data into a training (70\%), validation (20\%) and test set (10\%).
-The data contains different types of signals.
-Weak two-dimensional charge-density-wave (CDW) order~\cite{Christensen14,CroftPRB2014,ThampyPRB2014} is reflected by correspondingly weak intensities forming a vertical rod-like shape.
+The entire data set contains 7134 frame pairs (194 x 242 pixels each) and includes signals with intensities varying over six orders of magnitude.
+Weak two-dimensional charge-density-wave (CDW) order~\cite{Christensen14,CroftPRB2014,ThampyPRB2014} manifests by vertical rod-like shapes.
+In cuprates, the exact nature of CDW ordering is still being debated.
+On an atomistic level, the CDW in La$_{1.88}$Sr$_{0.12}$CuO$_4$ represents monoclinic distortions of the fundamental orthorhombic crystal structure~\cite{frison_crystal_2022}.
 Fundamental Bragg peaks (not shown) are more intense and distributed circularly over much fewer pixels.
-Our data also contains Debye-Scherrer rings originating from polycrystalline components of the sample environment.
-Finally, the data set includes spurions (unidentified signal) and dead pixels.
+The data also contains Debye-Scherrer (powder) rings originating from the polycrystalline sample environment.
+Finally, the data includes spurions (unidentified signal) and dead pixels.
+Bragg scattering implies a direct connection between scattering angle (i.e. position on the detector) and incident photon energy/wavelength.
+As such, conclusions drawn here are invariant under different scattering angles defined by incident photon energy or sample (lattice parameter).
+Furthermore, a different doping concentration in our La$_{2-x}$Sr$_{x}$CuO$_4$ show case, would change the charge order incommensurability~\cite{HuckerPRB2014}, but not the overall data content.

+The data set is separated into a training, validation, and test set.
+All frames containing obvious CDW signals -- our main feature-of-interest -- are excluded from the training and validation set.
+These frames are instead moved to the test set, which is used for performance evaluation.
+Overall, the size of the training set is 3280 pairs while the size of the validation set is 820 pairs.